 - Basic biographic/contact information – home and business addresses, phone numbers, email addresses, and social media contact information

-- Demographic information – names, gender, birth and death dates, photograph, and ethnicity (solely if you choose to provide ethnic information)
+- Demographic information – names, gender, pronouns, birth and death dates, photograph, and ethnicity (solely if you choose to provide ethnic information)

 - Student information obtained from MIT records – degrees, majors, MIT affiliations and clubs, awards, activities, and sports participation

 - Employment information – company names, job titles, and industry information

 - Family information – spouse/partner's name, children's names and birth dates, and familial relationships

 - Alumni information – event attendance, volunteer interests, organization affiliations, committee participation, awards and honors

 - Donor information – giving information regarding any donation which is made, including wealth assessment information and indicators of your interest in giving

 - Analytical information – aggregated information related to web visitor activity and email marketing actions